Successful Recruitment and Selection

 The Small Print

-The course will run from 10am to 4:30pm (hot buffet 1pm to 1:45pm).
+The course will run from 10am to 4:30pm (lunch is served 1pm to 1:45pm — we offer a choice of 3 cold bowl dishes).
 Please be careful to arrive by 9.45am for registration and refreshments.
 The course will start precisely on time and it may not be possible to go back over material missed by late arrivals.
 If you arrive over 30 minutes late you may be asked to leave and attend another day.

 Please ensure you read our Terms and Conditions before booking for our payment terms and cancellation policy.